avehtari/BDA_course_Aalto/exercises/ex3_rubric.md

 ### Q18 - 1 point

 In a)-part, was the posterior for the difference between the means in a)-part summarized with point and interval estimates?
-(The mean should be close to ... and 95% interval [..., ...] or something close to it)
+(The mean should be close to ... and 95% posterior interval [..., ...] or something close to it)

 - No answer
 - Yes, but results seem incorrect or only one estimate was given